 Prepare your NaBH4 solution in a glass beaker or measuring cup.
-We prefer to use warm tap water.
+We prefer to mix ours with warm tap water.
 You will notice immediately that the solution fizzes, so keep it away from your face.
 Stir well.
-The powder/granules may need to sit before they dissolve completely.
+The granules may need to sit for 10 minutes before they dissolve completely.